zhaoou/notes/spring_review_answers.md

 * What is readOnly property of a Tx, what about timeout property?

+-readOnly when set on a tx that actually only reads data from the database, can allow database to optimize concurrency.

+-timeout limits how long a tx can run, if a tx exceeds the timeout limit, an exception is thrown.

 * What is default Isolation and propagation level in spring transaction?

+Default isolation is determined by the settings in the DB engine.
+Propagation defaults to REQUIRED.

 * Present a demo project showcasing Spring transaction details.

+**Example**
+Lets say we have a service method `performPurchase()` that removes an item from inventory, and records a sale.
+SaleRepository and InventoryRepository have default propagation level (REQUIRED).

+If `performPurchase` is not marked as @Transactional, then we don't have all-or-nothing, unit of work behavior.
+We need to mark `performPurchase` as @Transactional.

+If we want to keep track of all attempted purchases, even if they fail, we need to define another method: `recordSaleAttempt`, in some repository and mark it as REQUIRES_NEW.
+This will force it to be independent of the `performPurchase` transaction, and even if `performPurchase` method is rolled back, `recordSaleAttempt` will commit.

 * How to configure beans needed for TX support in spring?

 * What role does repository play in spring transactions?

+Repository methods are run in a transaction, that is tx is required.
+Default propagation (REQUIRED) allows for a TX to be created when needed, or joining the transaction started in @Service methods marked as @Transactional.

 * What role does service play in spring transactions?
 Give an example.

+@Service methods start transactions when needed.
+If a repository method is called from a non-transactional service method, it will create a transaction due to REQUIRED propagation.

 ## MVC